 Nothing cataclysmic needs to happen for a relationship to hit the skids.
 “You just have a feeling that your relationship is not what you want it to be or hoped it would be,” offers Bird.
 “Therapy can help any time things start to not feel right, whether due to increased conflict, decreased friendship, or outside stressors such as adjusting to a new baby or becoming a blended family.”

-A Not-So-Great Feeling In Your Stomach When You Come Home
+If There’s a Not-So-Great Feeling in Your Stomach When You Come Home

 Your gut can be a useful measurement for more than the caloric content of your diet.
 As in, it can tell you something about how you feel when feelings aren’t exactly clear-cut.
 “Does your heart sink when you see her car in the driveway?” says Amy McManus, a therapist in Los Angeles.
 “Are you anxious or frustrated when you hear the door open, signifying that your partner is home?
 If your first reaction upon reuniting with your partner is disappointment, you would definitely benefit from couples therapy.”